 You’ll have insurance protection so that if your children or grandchildren were to pass away, it would provide a quick cash payout to cover their funeral costs.

 In addition, the insured children will have the guaranteed option to purchase additional life insurance later in life regardless of their health circumstances at that time.

 However, keep this in mind…

-If you want life grandchild life insurance or insurance for your kids, Gerber shouldn’t be the first company you buy from.
+If you want infant life insurance (or young adults), Gerber shouldn’t be the first company you buy from.

 Gerber grow up life insurance is good but quite frankly they aren’t the best.

 As noted in the section above, you’re much better off buying coverage from Mutual of Omaha.